 The day actually started quietly.
 Shockingly so.

 The girls stayed in my room, playing calmly for a while, and I remember feeling genuinely amazed by it.
-Isabella's "room" is technically inside my walk-in closet—a setup that works better than it sounds.
+My daughter’s space is small and unconventional, but we have made it feel cozy, safe, and hers.
 It fits her bed, toy boxes, clothes, and still leaves room to play.
 I wrapped LED lights around the ceiling, which gives her a soft nightlight glow.
 It's cozy.
 Safe.
 Hers.

 That calm didn't last long, of course—but even the chaos that followed was brief.